propulsor/Erasure-js/README.md

             symkeyIpfsHash
             encryptedIpfsHash
         }
-        4. Upload metadata's ipfs hash to feeds as proofhash
+        4. Upload metadata's multihash digest form to feeds as proofhash
         5. Upload metadata and encryptedData to IPFS

 - `await feed.reveal()` : Reveal all posts